Testing, Trade-off and the Emissions Tango

 Let’s take a moment to revisit the bench testing.
 If the altered software constitutes a defeat of the emissions system, how was it possible for the system to pass bench testing?
 It could be that the bench testing did not sample or include the variables that are associated with emissions.
 There are likely other explanations, but it should be clear that the testing is insufficient or the results were manipulated or interpreted errantly.

 Product development can be very complicated and complex.
-To hit the target requires selecting the optimum strategy to achieve the results desired.
-That is matching money, benefit, scope and time for the project.
+Hitting the target requires selecting the optimum strategy to achieve the results desired.
+It also requires adapting as we learn.
+That is matching money, benefit, scope, and time for the project.
 Selecting what appears to be the easiest or cheapest solution may, in fact, be more costly than planned when you add the quality and non-conformance costs to the product.

 I have seen companies select what amounts to the riskiest strategy given the constraints for the project.
+A lack of experience on a standard is a risk.
 This is especially true for projects that have fixed dates such as vehicle emission projects.
 In addition to selecting the best concept, there must be a constant sampling of the proposed design solution, comparing that performance against the performance expected from the final product.
 Lastly, the product testing must have some basis in fact or real situations.
-In this case, the discrepancy between the bench test and the testing conducted by other entities that demonstrated non-compliance.
-This discrepancy does mean the testers cheated or there was some manipulation of the system, but it does mean it is time to explore how the company tests the product and the test department’s approach to quality.
+In this case, the discrepancy between the bench test and the testing conducted by other entities demonstrated non-compliance.
+This discrepancy does not mean the testers cheated or there was some manipulation of the system.
+It does mean it is time to explore how the company tests the product and the test department’s approach to quality.
+This includes a critique of the organization’s quality and risk culture.
 Testing is often the last opportunity for discovering these types of issues.

 http://www.volkswagenag.com/content/vwcorp/info_center/en/news/2016/03/Volkswagen.html last accessed 3/8/2016